How to Score 99 Percentile in CAT 2026 VARC Section

 - Common VARC Mistakes and Their Fixes

-- How Aptitude 360 Helps Students Build Their VARC Strategy
+- How Aptitude360 can help Students Build Their VARC Strategy

 - Conclusion: From Reading Habit to 99 Percentile

-Among the three sections of CAT, VARC is the strangest one to prepare for.
-It is not that it is difficult — it is just that it is not easy to prepare for it either.
-Unlike QA and LRDI, where you understand concepts, practise problems, and track measurable progress, VARC asks you to do one thing: read.
+Among the three sections of CAT 2026, VARC is the strangest one to prepare for.
+Not because it is difficultbut because it is not easy to prepare for in the conventional sense either.
+Unlike QA and LRDI, where you understand concepts, practise problems, and track measurable progress, CAT VARC preparation asks you to do one thing: read.
 And read.
 And read some more.
 Which, let us be honest, is a boring task for most people.

-This section becomes a particular challenge if you are in the afternoon slot of CAT.
-After a full morning and a heavy lunch, sitting down to read dense, abstract passages on philosophy or postcolonial economics while feeling lousy is a very real test of mental stamina — not just reading ability.
+This becomes a particular challenge if you are in the afternoon slot.
+After a full morning and a heavy lunch, sitting down to read dense, abstract RC passages on philosophy or postcolonial economics β while feeling lousy β is a very real test of mental stamina, not just reading ability.

-However, there is one genuinely interesting thing about this section that the other two do not offer.
-You are not mugging up formulas to forget them the moment the exam is over.
-The skills you build here become a part of you.
-The ability to read a complex argument, understand what someone is really saying beneath the surface, and form a precise view on it — that is not an exam skill.
+Here is what is genuinely interesting about this section, though: unlike QA formulas you forget the moment the exam is over, the skills you build in VARC stay with you.
+The ability to read a complex argument, understand what someone is really saying beneath the surface, and form a precise view on it β that is not an exam skill.
 That is a life skill.
-Students who prepare seriously for VARC often come out of the process as fundamentally better thinkers and communicators.
-That is not a small thing.
+Students who prepare seriously for CAT VARC often come out as fundamentally better thinkers and communicators.

 Breakdown of Past Year Trends in CAT VARC